jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 <br>
 ##### Support

-Support is extremely intuitive, it simply tells us the percentage of all transactions that contain *both* Item A and Item B.  To calculate this we’d just count up the transactions that include both items, and divide this by the total number of transactions.
+Support is extremely intuitive, it simply tells us the percentage of all transactions that contain *both* Item A and Item B.  To calculate this, we’d just count up the transactions that include both items, and divide this by the total number of transactions.

 You can think of Support as a baseline metric that helps us understand how common or popular this particular *pair* of items is.